Physics-111/Physics-111.github.io/docs/tests.md

 **Material Covered**: up to and including principal axes

-**Date**: Thursday, November 18
+**Date**: Thursday, November 17

 **Time & Location**: "take-home" style.
-Must be completed within a continuous 3-hour window between 8:00am on Thursday Nov 18 and 11:59pm on Sunday Nov 21.
-I have reserved Shan B460 from 11:30am-9:30pm on Thursday if you would like a quiet room to work in.
+Must be completed within a continuous 3-hour window between 7:00am on Thursday Nov 18 and 11:59pm on Sunday Nov 21.
+I have reserved Shan 2454 from all day on Thursday if you would like a quiet room to work in.

 <br>

 ### Midterm 2 Gradescope Link

-The exam will be available on Gradescope starting at 8:00 am on November 18 ([direct link to exam](https://www.gradescope.com/courses/282409/assignments/1668565){:target="_blank"}).
+The exam will be available on Gradescope starting at 7:00 am on November 17 ([direct link to exam](https://www.gradescope.com/courses/282409/assignments/1668565){:target="_blank"}).

 <br>